 They are the size of the goals that any business might reasonably set with a top business coach.

 They are big, bold and stretching for you and your business.

 They clearly have a huge ROI.
 Which makes the investment in coaching an easier decision.

-And you shouldn’t expect to pay so much for somebody who is just out of coaching school and has no case studies of their own to share with you.
+And you shouldn’t expect to pay so much for somebody who is fresh to coaching, with no business experience, no case studies and just a persuasive manner.

-Some franchise business coaches are trained to sell pretty aggressively and so beware paying a high price for an inexperienced or ineffective business coach.
+Some franchise business coaches are trained to sell pretty aggressively and so beware paying a high price for an inexperienced business coach.

 Ultimately it’s a decision about Return On Investment and your preference of coach.